ArCiGo/YoloGroupDemo/TestCases.md

     When I install it on AWS
     Then it should be installed properly, without problems, and should work.

-#TC17.
+#TC18.
 The service messages should be translated into any language
 Scenario outline: Change the language of the service
-    Given the ExBanking service is used in "<language>" Then I should be able to see all the messages translated in the language I set
+    Given the ExBanking service is used in "<language>" Then I should be able to see all the application translated in the language I set

     Examples:
     | language      |